-S.Ct.
-2608, 120 L. Ed.2d 407, 422 (1992);).
+This Statement is guided by the principle that sovereign authority of states to impose tax will not be preempted unless it is the "clear and manifest purpose of Congress" to do so.
+Department of Revenue of Oregon v.
+ACF Industries, Inc., 510 U.S. 332, 345 (1994).
 See also Heublein, Inc. v.
-South Carolina Tax Com., 409 U.S. 275, 281-28282 (1972) (noting that Congress must convey "its purpose clearly" or "it will not be deemed to have significantly changed the Federal-State balance").
+South Carolina Tax Com., 409 U.S. 275, 281-82 (1972) (noting that Congress must convey "its purpose clearly" or "it will not be deemed to have significantly changed the Federal-State balance").
 The Supreme Court recently opined, in South Dakota v.
-Wayfair, Inc., construing the Commerce Clause, that an Internet seller "may be present in a State in a meaningful way without that presence being physical in the traditional sense of the term."
-138 S. Ct.)-2080, 2095 (2018).
+Wayfair, Inc., construing the Commerce Clause, that an Internet seller "may be present in a State in a meaningful way without that presence being physical in the traditional sense of the term" and called these virtual connections to the state "substantial."
+138 S. Ct.
+2080, 2095 (2018).
 Although the Wayfair Court was not interpreting P.L.
-86-272, the Supporting States consider the Court's analysis as to virtual contacts to be relevant to the question of whether a seller is engaged in business activities in states where its customers are located for purposes of the statute.
+86-272, the Supporting States consider the Court's analysis in that opinion as to virtual contacts to be relevant to the question of whether a seller is engaged in business activities in states where its customers are located for purposes of the statute.

-The following information reflects This Statement does not attempt to take into account limitations on the signatory states' current practices with regard to: (1) whether a particular factual eircumstance is considered under application of business income taxes other than P.L.
-86-272-or permitted under this Statement as either protected or not protected, including those limitations that may be provided under state law.
+This Statement does not attempt to take into account limitations on the application of business income taxes other than P.L.
+86-272, including those limitations that may be provided under state law.
 For example, the Multistate Tax Commission has adopted a model factor presence nexus statute and recommends that states adopt that statute to shield from taxation small businesses or businesses that have minimal contacts with the state.
-See Factor Presence Nexus Standard for Business Activity Taxes, adopted by reason of the Multistate Tax Commission on October 12, 2002 (which is set forth in Addendum II).
+See Factor Presence Nexus Standard for Business Activity Taxes, adopted by the Multistate Tax Commission on October 12, 2002 (which is set forth in Addendum II).

 Finally, P.L.
-86-272; and (2) the jurisdictional standards which will apply to sales made in another state for purposes of applying a not only affects the determination of whether a state into which tangible personal property is delivered (the "destination state") may tax the income of the seller, but it also affects the determination of whether the state from which tangible personal property is shipped (the "origin state") may subject the related receipts to that state's throwback rule (if applicable) with respect to such sales.
-It is the intent of the signatory states.
-The Supporting States intend to apply this Statement uniformly to factual circumstances, irrespective of whether such application involves an analysis for jurisdictional purposes in the state into which such tangible personal property has been shipped or delivered or forthe destination state is determining whether it can tax the income of the seller, or whether the origin state, is determining whether the related receipts are subject to that state's throwback purposes in the state from which such property has been shipped or delivered.rule.
+86-272 not only affects the determination of whether a state into which tangible personal property is delivered (the "destination state") may tax the income of the seller, but it also affects the determination of whether the state from which tangible personal property is shipped (the "origin state") may subject the related receipts to that state's throwback rule.
+The Supporting States intend to apply this Statement uniformly, irrespective of whether the destination state is determining whether it can tax the income of the seller, or whether the origin state, is determining whether the related receipts are subject to that state's throwback rule.